Find the right immigration lawyer for you easily and efficiently!

 Step 4: A3 Theory Test

-*Important* You cannot register to the Israeli Theory Exam before receiving the text message that allows you to do so (see step 3 above).
+*Important* You cannot register for the Israeli Theory Exam before receiving the text message that allows you to do so (see step 3 above).

 Theory test centers are located across Israel and are open 6 days a week.
 You must register in advance.